Will people love your voice?

 It’s no different for businesses.

-When we get to know a business and feel warm towards it, the Voice has done its job drawing us in.
+When we get to know a business and feel warm towards it, the brand’s voice has done its job drawing us in.
 To have a mismatch between that talk and the walk is a betrayal.

 It would be like Meredith messing up her client’s voice so the love interest gets to know one personality but ends up meeting a different one.

-Just like people, the best Voices are the genuine ones.
+Just like people, the best voices are genuine.
 The ones that have been developed through intention and understanding and self-knowledge.
 The ones that reflect what’s going on inside.

 It’s not easy but as Meredith’s story shows, it can be worth it.